- Home

 - Do you want to give a kidney to someone you know?
 Then contact the transplant hospital (UMC) of your recipient.

-- Is it someone you do not know?
+- Is it someone you don't know?
 Then register at a transplant hospital (UMC) in the Netherlands.

 - Is it a kidney for a child?
 Kidney transplants for children are only performed at Amsterdam UMC, Erasmus MC, and Radboudumc.